camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - A detailed description in "`message`" - in English language in API specification, it can be changed to other languages in implementation if needed.

 All these aforementioned fields are mandatory in Error Responses.
-`status` and `code` fields have normative nature, so as their use has to be standardized (see [Section 6.1](#61-standardized-use-of-camara-error-responses)).
+`status` and `code` fields have normative nature, so as their use has to be standardized (see [3.1.
+Standardized use of CAMARA error responses](#31-standardized-use-of-camara-error-responses)).
 On the other hand, `message` is informative and within this document an example is shown.

 The values of the `status` and `code` fields are normative (i.e. they have a set of allowed values), as defined in [CAMARA_common.yaml](../artifacts/CAMARA_common.yaml).